THE FALL OF DON JUAN

 MICHAEL.
 Come on, it's me!

 MICHAEL.
-So, you have a secret with that guy that I'm not supposed to know.
+So, you have a common secret with that guy that I'm not supposed to know.

 NATALIE.
 I guess so.
-He knows things about me that you don't.
+He knows more intimate details about me then you do.

 MICHAEL.
 How's that possible?